 Portland-based Publication Studio is hosting a whirlwind series of events in New York next week.
 They kick off the weekend with an evening mixer at the Museum of Modern Art on Thursday, April 19; continue with a conversation between landscape architect Diana Balmori and PS co-founder Matthew Stadler at Printed Matter, on Friday, April 20th; and end with a lavish sit-down dinner, cooked by Ben Walmer of the Highlands Dinner Club in the Harlem speakeasy where HDC got its start, on Saturday, April 21.

 Anne K. Yoder is a staff writer for The Millions.
-Her fiction and nonfiction have appeared in Fence, Bomb, and Tin House, among other publications.
-She has received fellowships from The School of the Art Institute of Chicago and the Summer Literary Seminars.
-She currently lives in Chicago.
+Her fiction, essays, and criticism have appeared in Fence, Bomb, and Tin House, among other publications.
+She currently lives in Chicago, where she's at work on a novel.
+Read more of her work here: http://annekyoder.tumblr.com.

 More From Curiosities